makerdao/lockstake/README.md

 Note 6: Migrator assumes `MkrSky` is configured without a penalty.
 So as soon as, the penalty is set above 0, the migrator will generally stop working.
 It also expects MKR to SKY conversions are not blocked.

-## 7. LockstakeCappedOsm
+## 8. LockstakeCappedOsm

 A wrapper for the `PIP_SKY` Osm, which returns the minimum value between the current Osm price and a `cap` set in the wrapper.
 This simple wrapper is assumed to be used with liquidations off.
 If liquidations are activated using this simple wrapper and without further modifications, auctions can be triggered with a price that could be lower than the current Osm value.
-The same applies for the initial auction price (however here `clipper.buf` helps to mitigate the issue at some extend).
+The same applies for the initial auction price (however here `clipper.buf` helps to mitigate the issue to some extend).

 ## General Notes
 * The LSE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.